 - Day use headlights are included as standard

-- Larger footprint limits some access and storage
+- A larger footprint limits some access and storage

 - Turns feel heavy and stiff

-This riding mower is equipped with a Briggs & Stratton OHV engine that provides 15.5 HP, providing plenty of power to the rear wheels.
+This gas riding mower is equipped with a Briggs & Stratton OHV engine that provides 15.5 HP, providing plenty of power to the rear wheels.
 A 42-inch cutting deck covers adequately ground and offers access under bushes.
-The mower offers a cutting radius of 16-inches, a decent feature for medium yards with some obstructions.
+The mower offers a cutting radius of 16 inches, a decent feature for medium yards with some obstructions.
 A 13-inch mid-back seat provides some support to the driver during operation.